 Bernard has served the University of Minnesota since 1986 in a variety of operational and strategic technology leadership roles, most recently as the associate vice-president for information technologies.
 He is credited with leading the establishment of many of the information technology services in use at the University today.

 Bernard obtained his bachelor’s and master’s degrees from the University of Minnesota.

-OIT delivers many of the IT services to the UMN system that are commonly used across all (or almost all) collegiate and non-collegiate units.
+OIT delivers many of the IT services to the UMN system that are commonly used across all (or almost all) collegiate and non-collegiate units (see a list of these Services and Technologies on the home page).
 Each of the services are delivered by a cross-functional team, led by a (non-manager) service owner, and consists of staff from multiple lines.

 The vertical boxes below represent the functional line organizations in central University IT.
 The horizontal bars represent cross functional service teams which span across these line organizations.

 To understand the organizational matrix model in central University IT, it is important to think of it in terms of supply and demand.